ea-dev3/buynotes/README.md

 ## May 2019 livestream

 You may not need this starter repo!
 [Learn how to add Netlify Identity and Functions to your own existing Gatsby project](https://www.youtube.com/watch?v=vrSoLMmQ46k&feature=youtu.be).
+Note: this doesn't include Netlify Dev

 ## 3 minute video walkthrough